 - Bloody Roar: Each sequel after the 2nd further destroyed people's perceptions that the game involved any skill or strategy, culminating with Bloody Roar 4, where one could almost justly assume the entire series was just a Button Masher.

-- Castlevania Rondo Of Blood, the Japanese-only PC Engine instalment of the Castlevania franchise, received one in the form of the SNES adaptation, Dracula X, which eschewed all of the stages as well as a playable Maria, and ratcheted the difficulty upward to ungodly levels.
+- Castlevania: Rondo of Blood, the Japanese-only PC Engine installment of the Castlevania franchise, received one in the form of the SNES adaptation, Dracula X, which eschewed all of the stages as well as a playable Maria, and ratcheted the difficulty upward to ungodly levels.
 It did not go over well at all, and anyone unaware of the original would immediately think of the SNES game instead even when the PC Engine version was specifically mentioned.
 Luckily, this was all remedied with the release of the PSP mini-compilation The Dracula X Chronicles, which included both the original Rondo along with the remake, as well as its sequel Castlevania: Symphony of the Night, and subsequently, the appearance of a perfectly emulated Rondo for the Wii's Virtual Console.

 - Any reference to Donkey Kong will always portray him as he appeared in the original arcade game, ignoring all subsequent ones.